I created a spending tracker product, because I loathe subscriptions

 Once a month - or even once a quarter if I’m lazy - I download the CSVs from the banks, and upload them to Google Drive.
 Then I just refresh the sheet.

 The best part is, it only needs data in your Google Drive.
 It doesn’t force you into online syncing, or spending time having to manually enter transactions either.
-It doesn’t try to take ownership, or modify the data.
-It creates dashboards over the top of your existing data, making those transactions much easier to understand.

 The process of building this tool has reminded me that simple solutions are the best.
 It could have been a React SaaS with a login and AI-powered recommendations.
 Or a sleek iOS app with data sync to my Mac.
 Or even a Grafana dashboard.